ppa4o/ppa4o/README.md

 - 👀 I’m interested in fashion and nft and blockchain
 - 🌱 I’m currently learning nft and javascript
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me , twitter @pachop5
+- 📫 How to reach me , you can floow me on twitter @pachop5

 <!---
 ppa4o/ppa4o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.